AbstractSDK/cw-orch-workshop/README.md

 - Mint an NFT by sending native tokens to the `{"mint":{}}` endpoint.
 - Mint an NFT by using the `{"send":{}}` endpoint of a CW20 token.

+In this quest, you will learn how to test your contract inside a local Rust environment.
+You will see what cw-orch provides and how easy it is to test your contracts!
+All the code in this quest is actually ran inside [`cw-multi-test`](https://github.com/CosmWasm/cw-multi-test/).

 ### Specifics

 - The native and cw20 token used for minting are whitelisted at contract instantiation.